philip-ndikum/TemporalScope/README.md

 ![Development Status](https://img.shields.io/badge/status-in%20development-yellow)
 ![GitHub Issues](https://img.shields.io/github/issues/philip-ndikum/TemporalScope)

-**TemporalScope** is an open-source software (OSS) Python package licensed under the Apache 2.0 License.
-It is designed to analyze and understand the temporal dynamics of feature importance across various machine learning models.
-Traditional methods often treat feature importance as static, but **TemporalScope** enables you to explore how feature importance evolves over time or across different data segments.
+**TemporalScope** is a lightweight, open-source Python package designed to analyze and understand the temporal dynamics of feature importance in machine learning models.
+Licensed under the Apache 2.0 License, **TemporalScope** provides a straightforward API to track and visualize how feature importance evolves over time, enabling deeper insights into temporal data patterns.
+This tool is ideal for researchers and practitioners who need to account for temporal variations in feature importance in their predictive models.

 ### **Table of Contents**